phusion/passenger/CONTRIBUTING.md

 The source code is filled with inline comments, so look there if you want to understand how things work.
 We also have dedicated documents on some topics and for some subsystems.
 Some interesting documents are:

- * ext/common/ApplicationPool2/README.md - If you're interesting in the ApplicationPool and Spawner subsystems.
  * doc/DebuggingAndStressTesting.md

 <a name="dev_quickstart"></a>